Working Group on Legal, Ethical and Societal Implications of Genetics (LESIG)

 ORGANISATIONS: We welcome proposals for collaborations, including from research organisations, law organisations (e.g. law firms, chambers, law schools), policy institutions and interdisciplinary organisations.

-INDIVIDUALS: If you are a lawyer, judge or geneticist with an interest in the areas covered by LESIG, we will be happy to hear from you.
+INDIVIDUALS: If you are a lawyer, judge or geneticist with an interest in Legal and Ethical Implications of Genetics, we will be happy to hear from you.

 Contact: Fatos Selita, email@example.com